idris-lang/Idris2/docs/source/reference/operators.rst

 Basics
 ======

-Before we jump into the fancy features, let us explain how infix operators work for most users.
+Before we jump into the fancy features, let us explain how operators work for most users.

 When you see an expression